WhiteFox: White-Box Compiler Fuzzing Empowered by Large Language Models: Data-Availability Statement

-Figure~\ref{fig:bug}(c) depicts a bug manifested in the \CodeIn{FuseUnpackAndConcatToReshape} function of \tflite{}.
-Specifically, this optimization aims to simplify \CodeIn{unpack-concat} operation pairs into a single reshape operation, when the \CodeIn{unpack} and \CodeIn{concat} operation is inverse to each other.
-This requires the unpacked dimension to be the same as the concatenated dimension to the original input tensor of the \CodeIn{unpack-concat} operation pair.
+Figure~\ref{fig:bug}(c) depicts a bug manifested in the \CodeIn{FuseUnpackAndConcatToReshape} optimization in \tflite.
+Specifically, this optimization aims to streamline \CodeIn{unpack-concat} operation pairs into a single reshape operation, provided that the two operations are semantically inverse to each other.
+In this optimization, the unpacked dimension should match the concatenated dimension in the original input of the \CodeIn{unpack-concat} operation pair.
 The example listed in Figure~\ref{fig:bug}(c) violates the assumption and by theory cannot be simplified to a reshaping logic.
 However, the \CodeIn{FuseUnpackAndConcatToReshape} function still erroneously transforms it into a wrong reshaping operation.
-Notably, this bug is exclusively detected by \tech since it hinges on generating valid tests that can trigger this particular optimization, a task that other techniques consistently struggle to accomplish.
+Notably, this bug is exclusively detected by \tech as it hinges on generating valid tests to trigger this particular optimization, which other techniques consistently struggle to accomplish.

-Figure~\ref{fig:bug}(d) shows a confirmed \tfxla bug exclusively detected by \tech{}.
-The bug-triggering model contains consecutive fully connected layers followed by two constant addition operations, which causes result inconsistency between the optimized and non-optimized versions.

-Figure~\ref{fig:bug}(e) presents a confirmed bug detected in \llvm.
-This bug is revealed by a C++ program that involves indexing a large integer array, leading to a crash in \llvm post-optimization.
-Interestingly, this bug is only triggered when initializing a large index array and accessing its element with a sufficiently large index.